frequently asked questions about bitcoin & coin.space wallet

 How much are transaction fees?

 Transaction fees for CoinSpace depends on the transaction size similar to Bitcoin-qt.
 Usually, it will cost .0001 BTC if it will be under 1KB size transaction.
 We also added a feature to allowing users to set the fee.
-The fee options are based on the suggested fee from 21.co.
 You can change the fee by clicking on the fee when sending.

 Passphrase & PIN Bitcoin Questions: